ta0kira/zeolite/README.md

 the future.
 There are a few reasons for this:

-- Automatic type conversions make it harder for the compiler to come up with a "best" match, which also means that the *reader of the code* will also have the same difficulty.
+- Automatic type conversions make it harder for the compiler to come up with a "best" match in many situations, which also means that the *reader of the code* would have the same difficulty figuring out the type.
 - Code in Zeolite can call functions on type parameters, and `reduce` can operate on them at runtime, which makes them more like function arguments and less like "type place-holders".

+In Java and C++, type parameters for functions are more of a declaration to the compiler that the function relies on to-be-determined types.
+In both languages, the number and order of the parameters is often arbitrary, and parameterized functions are often combined with function overloading.

 ## Conclusion